simpleinjector/Documentation/source/wpfintegration.rst

 Windows Presentation Foundation Integration Guide
 =================================================

-To allow Simple Injector to build up *Window* classes with their dependencies, please follow the given steps below.
+Simple Injector can build up *Window* classes with their dependencies.
+Use the following steps as a how-to guide:

 Step 1:
 -------